Sopphie95/greencity-waste-management/README.md

 ## 🎯 Project Goal

-The goal of GreenCity was to create a simple digital workflow that improves communication between residents and waste collectors while providing better visibility into waste collection activities.
+The goal of GreenCity was to create a simple digital workflow that improves communication between residents and waste collectors while providing better visibility into waste collection activities

-## 📸 Project Preview

-Screenshots and project visuals will be added to this repository.

 ## 🌐 Live Demo